Potato-Development/sim-line-area/README.md

 /path/to/linear-line-area/src/main.cpp
 ```

 It should compile with any toolchain without warnings.
 If you want to use my custom `Makefile`, you can find it in the project folder `/path/to/linear-line-area/Makefile`.
 Targets `all`, `clean`, and then individual targets for your architecture should be available.
+You may have to create the `target` folder yourself, please read the code carefully.